fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 As such, if we're not sure that a particular test will not raise an exception, we are better off using the `skip` keyword in the test definition to avoid running that particular test.

 ### What is the SEAT approach in testing?
 Why is it beneficial?
-The SEAT approach is a series of steps we adhere to when writing tests, ensuring that our tests have reduced repetition and there are no lingering artefacts after we finish running our tests.
+The SEAT approach is a series of steps we adhere to when writing a test, ensuring that our test have reduced duplication of code and there are no lingering artefacts after we finish running our test.
 SEAT stands for:
 1. (S)etup - this is the process of instantiating objects required to run tests upon
 2. (E)xecuting the code against the object we're testing
 3. (A)sserting the results of the execution